RageGamerAdi/Termux-On-Android-5-or-6/README.md

 <pre>termux-setup-storage && cd ../usr/etc/apt/sources.list.d && rm -rf * && cd ~ && cd ../usr/etc/apt/ && rm -f sources.list && echo "deb http://packages.termux.dev/apt/termux-main-21 stable main" > sources.list && cd ~</pre></P>

 <H5>Done, After that you can use all termux Commands in your Lower Android Version</H5>

+<H2>NOTE:-</H2>
+<H4>This Code is for Older Version of Android like Android 5 & 6.
+But you can try it on any device.
+I don't know if it will work on other lower version.</H4>

 <center><H1>~~Thanks~~</H1></center>